 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2009.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 11,214 Total first-time, first-year (freshman) women who applied 14,584 4 420 Total first-time, first-year (freshman) men who were admitted 4,438 Total first-time, first-year (freshman) women who were admitted 6,383 Total full-time, first-time, first-year (freshman) men who enrolled 2,514 Total part-time, first-time, first-year (freshman) men who enrolled 11 Total full time first time first year (freehman) women who aprolle d 3715

-Total full-time, first-time, first-year (freshman) women who enrolled 3,715 Total part-time, first-time, first-year (freshman) women who enrolled 13
+Total first-time, first-year (freshman) men who applied 11387 Total first-time, first-year (freshman) women who applied 15125 Total first-time, first-year (freshman) men who were admitted 4687 Total first-time, first-year (freshman) women who were admitted 6772 Total full-time, first-time, first-year (freshman) men who enrolled 2670 Total part-time, first-time, first-year (freshman) men who enrolled 25 Total full-time, first-time, first-year (freshman) women who enroll Total part-time, first-time, first-year (freshman) women who enrol